nusenu/tor-relay-operator-ids-trust-information/README.md

 ## Goal

-The high level goal is to limit the impact of malicious tor relays on users and to increase the trustworthiness of the tor network for tor users.
+The high level goal is to limit the impact of malicious tor relays on users and to increase the trustworthiness of the tor network for tor users while also increasing the cost for malicious actors.
 To achieve that goal we need information about whether a operator is known/trusted or completely unknown (no links to known entities).

-On a more technical level the goal is to establish a simple protocol to publish and consume trust information about relay operator IDs.
+On a more technical level the goal is to establish a simple protocol to publish and consume trust information about authenticated relay operator IDs (AROI).
 Relay operator IDs are the proven operator domain [[4]](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#proof)
 [[5]](https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/326-tor-relay-well-known-uri-rfc8615.md).
-As of November 2021 over 50% [[6]](https://nusenu.github.io/OrNetStats/#top-10-exit-operators-with-a-proven-domain)
+As of April 2023 over 65% [[6]](https://nusenu.github.io/OrNetStats/#top-10-exit-operators-with-a-proven-domain)
-of the tor exit capacity has adopted the proven operator domain and it is the only available specified operator identifier that can not be arbitrarily spoofed and can automatically be verified.
+of the tor exit capacity has adopted the AROI and it is the only available specified operator identifier that can not be arbitrarily spoofed and can automatically be verified.

-Trust is issued to relay operator IDs and not individual relay fingerprints for scalability reasons and so new or changed relays for a known operator get the same level of trust without requiring any update to published trust information.
+Trust is assigned to relay operator IDs (AROIs) and not individual relay fingerprints for scalability reasons and so new or changed relays for a known operator get the same level of trust without requiring any update to published trust information.